 For internal auditors, reports enable audit follow-up, provide a means to teach and train audit staff, summarize results of audit work and support the auditor's performance evaluation.

 The goal of effective reporting is to help ensure stakeholders' understanding of the issues, the risk and impact to operations and to share practical solutions.
 This can be achieved by implementing simple best practices.

-The cost of this internal audit training course is $120.00 for the first attendee from a single organization.
+The cost of this internal audit training course is $120.00 per attendee.

 Each attendee will receive 2 CPE Hours (YB).
 A certificate of completion will be provided.